A Family Thing: Plot

 Wandering Chicago, Earl gets drunk at a bar, where he is tossed out for becoming obnoxiously overfriendly with a black couple in his eagerness to establish a sense of acceptance.
 He ends up sleeping under a bridge.
 The next morning, after cooling down, Ray finds Earl under a bridge.
 Earl apologizes for his rude behavior, and the two begin to settle their differences.
 They bond as they find similarities between them, both having served in the Marines and Navy, respectively, during the Korean War, and receiving lifelong scars.
 Ray reveals that as a child, motivated by hatred, he once threw a rock at Earl that could have blinded him.
-When Virgil's estranged wife (played by Regina Taylor) and their two daughters visit, Earl learns that Virgil's promising career in football was shattered by an injury in college and that Virgil's resulting bitterness has alienated his family.
+When Virgil's estranged wife and their two daughters visit, Earl learns that Virgil's promising career in football was shattered by an injury in college and that Virgil's resulting bitterness has alienated his family.
 Taking Virgil aside, Earl tells him an anecdote that highlights that dwelling on his disappointments hurts his wife and children.
 They begin to develop a grudging respect for each other.

 The police find Earl's truck, bullet-ridden but operational, and Earl is ready to go home.
 Aunt T recounts to Earl and Ray the dramatic tale of the night Earl was born and Willa Mae died.
 Earl's life was saved by Carrie, who brought a white doctor to Willa Mae's shack to help with the delivery.
 Since Earl was born with white features, Carrie and Willa Mae agreed that Earl should be raised by Carrie and his biological father.
 Aunt T gives Earl a picture of Willa Mae, which Earl accepts with pride, as he has begun to accept his new family.
 Earl convinces Ray to return to their Arkansas hometown to find their mother's grave.
 Standing over her grave marker, Earl decides to take Ray to meet his family and tell them their story.
 Earl jokes that when his bigoted nephew finds out he is part black, Virgil's initial hostility will seem mild.